UEFI-code/WindowsDanger/README.md

 - [IoCTL_Caller](UserMode_Caller): Send Requests to our Kernel Driver.
 Supported Commands:
     - 0 : Disable Write-Protection by modifiy CR0
-    - 1 : Hack Ring3 Segment in GDT to Ring0
+    - 1 : Hack Ring3 Segment in GDT to Ring0 & Hack TSS_IOPM
     - 2 : Mapping CR3 to a Virtual Address
     - 3 : Insert new user-callable IDT entries 78H and 79H
     - 4 : Disable SMAP/SMEP by modify CR4